Hiroshi Kume: News Station

 Kume was the news anchor on TV Asahi's national evening news program News Station from its start on 7 October 1985 until it ended on 26 March 2004 and was replaced by Hōdō Station.
 The show revolutionized news reporting in Japan and achieved an average of 20 million viewers each night.
-One correspondent for The Straits Times in 1990 mentioned that for him to explain a news story, he would trot out "three-dimensional models" to make a bigger impact to the audience.
+One correspondent for The Straits Times in 1990 mentioned that for him to explain a news story, he would trot out "three-dimensional models" to make a bigger impact on the audience.
 His comments on News Station were tongue-in-cheek because he was able to articulate sentiments well.

-Return to TBS Radio
+Kume left the audience with one last message as the show finally came to an end after 18 years on the air.

+"Commercial broadcasting is a vulnerable and fragile entity, often fraught with risk.
+Nevertheless, I hold a deep affection for it—one might even call it a devotion.
+The reason is simple: as a rule, all commercial broadcasting in Japan emerged in the post-war era.
+It has no firsthand knowledge of war.
+It does not carry the historical burden of having misled the people toward the path of war.
+I pray that this remains true for all time."

+Later career

-In September 2006, he returned to his roots in radio to host a two-hour Saturday show Kume Hiroshi Radio Nandesukedo on TBS Radio, which, as of August 2019, he still presents.
+In September 2006, Kume returned to his roots in radio to host a two-hour Saturday show Kume Hiroshi Radio Nandesukedo on TBS Radio.
+The show ended in 2020.

-As of June 2011, he also presents the weekly TV show Hiroshi Kume's Terebitte Yatsu wa? alongside Akiko Yagi, broadcast on the Mainichi Broadcasting System (MBS) network.
+Kume also presented the weekly TV show Hiroshi Kume's Terebitte Yatsu wa? alongside Akiko Yagi, broadcast on the Mainichi Broadcasting System (MBS) network.

 Political stance

-Kume says that he is against any ruling party, with his belief that the mass media should keep a distance from the ruling party.
+Kume said that he was against any ruling party, with his belief that the mass media should keep a distance from the ruling party.

-Kume has been critical of Japan's public broadcaster NHK, and he rarely appears on NHK's programs, with a few exceptions that he starred NHK's variety and talk shows by request of Kinichi Hagimoto and Yasushi Akimoto.
+He had been critical of Japan's public broadcaster NHK, and he rarely appeared on NHK's programs, with a few exceptions that he starred in NHK's variety and talk shows by request of Kinichi Hagimoto and Yasushi Akimoto.

-When Kume appeared NHK's live infotainment program Asaichi hosted by Yurie Omi on July 19, 2019, he blistered NHK severely, saying, "I think NHK should turn into a private broadcasting company.
+When Kume appeared on NHK's live infotainment program Asaichi hosted by Yurie Omi on 19 July 2019, he launched a blistering verbal attack on NHK, saying, "I think NHK should turn into a private broadcasting company.
 It should be an independent broadcasting organization.
 There shouldn't be such a broadcasting station got by the balls by the state with its power on personnel affairs and budget.
 Such a thing should never happen in a developed country."
 Omi talked back to him on behalf of NHK, saying, "You're saying NHK is got by the balls by the state, but it's an independent public broadcasting station, not state-run broadcasting.
 As a worker for NHK, I'll do my best for not playing up to anybody."
 The next day when Kume was talking on Kume Hiroshi Radio Nandesukedo about the progress of Asaichi on the day before, Omi sent an email to the radio station incognito, saying that she was ashamed to be aggressive to him, just like a chihuahua barking at a bigger Doberman.